-It was fascinating to read this account of a dinner invitation while many of us are planning special dinners during the Christmas Season.
-The chapter started with Jesus breaking bread, along with other guests, at the home of a Pharisee.
-Did you love as much as I did that the first thing Jesus did when he got there was heal a man with edema—-on the sabbath, yet again?
+It was fascinating to read this chapter’s account of a dinner party where Jesus is breaking bread, along with other guests, at the home of a Pharisee.
+I loved that the first thing Jesus did when he got there was heal a man with edema—-on the sabbath, yet again.

 I expect he was still talking about the Kingdom when he went on to tell them whom they should invite to their banquets—-those who can’t pay them back in any way.
-Perhaps he is here giving us insight into the fact that the only way we enter the Kingdom is by becoming like a little child who has nothing to give but a believing heart.
+Perhaps here he is not just telling us how to treat people, but also giving us insight into the fact that we all must come to the Father knowing our own impoverished hearts.
+Knowing that only He can fill us.

-I wonder what he thought when someone who sat near him offered piously, “Blessed is he who shall eat bread in the Kingdom of God!” because this comment seemed to move the conversation from Counsel to Cost.
+I wonder what he thought when someone who sat near him offered piously, “Blessed is he who shall eat bread in the Kingdom of God!”
+This comment seemed to move the conversation from Counsel to Cost.

-Jesus began by describing some unworthy responses to an invitation to a great banquet: “I’d love to come, but I’ve bought some land, I’ve purchased some livestock, I’ve married a wife!”
+Jesus didn’t disagree with the statement—eating bread in the Kingdom of God is, indeed, a blessing.
+In fact, he began describing some unworthy responses to an invitation to a great banquet: “I’d love to come, but I’ve bought some land, I’ve purchased some livestock, I’ve married a wife!”
 Jesus then brought it home, letting them know there is a cost to ignoring the Kingdom invitation.

-The next part of the chapter comes later, after the dinner invitation.
-He was on the road somewhere, and large crowds were following him—as usual—when he turned and spoke to them, still on the topic of cost.
+The next part of the chapter comes later.
+He was on the road somewhere, and large crowds were following him, as usual, when he turned and spoke to them, still on the topic of cost.
 Basically, he says, “If any one comes to me and is not all in, he cannot be my disciple.”

 Was it just me, or did you at this point think about Peter?
 Peter, who wanted to be all in—-who thought he was; Peter, who soon after this was going to deny he even knew Jesus.